worktheclock/replit.github.io/tutorials/static-site-generator.md

 # Create a Static Site Generator with Python and Replit

 A static site generator (SSG) is a tool for building informational websites such as blogs and documentation repositories.
-They allow technical users to build websites that are faster and more secure than ones running on dynamic platforms such as Wordpress, without having to write each HTML page.
+SSGs allow technical users to build websites that are faster and more secure than ones running on dynamic platforms such as Wordpress, without having to write each HTML page.

-There are many SSGs out there already, such as Jekyl and Hugo, but many people opt to write their own – either so that they fully understand it and can be more productive, or to meet custom needs.
+There are many SSGs out there already, such as Jekyll and Hugo, but many people opt to write their own – either so that they fully understand it and can be more productive, or to meet custom needs.

 After this tutorial, you'll:
 * Be able to build a simple but flexible SSG in Python in under 100 lines of code.